 Retail Scan Data

 The NWPB works with Circana to provide a snapshot of the retail scene using retail scanner data.
-IRI receives produce scan data directly from 76% of retailers in food, mass and club channels then applies projection methodology to estimate 100% coverage.
+Circana receives produce scan data directly from 76% of retailers in food, mass and club channels then applies projection methodology to estimate 100% coverage.
 The report includes regional and market-level data for whole, mini and cut watermelon.
 These markets represent over 208 million people in over 78 million households.
 The focus of the report below will be on the past 52-week period and how it compares to the prior period of the same length.
 If you have any questions or are looking for custom reports, please contact Jason Hanselman.

 Retail Ad Report

-Below is the weekly report with the information provided by Numerator Promotions Intel.
-This report reflects the 52 weeks up to the report date versus the prior 52 week period.
-In addition to the total number of ads, a market-level breakdown is available for whole and mini watermelon.
+Below is the weekly report with the information provided by USDA-AMS.
+This report reflects the 52 weeks up to the report date versus the same period for the two prior terms.
+In addition to time-series data of the total number of stores advertising, seedless and mini watermelon pricing is available for both conventional and organic designations.
 If you have any questions, please reach out to Mark Arney at [email protected].

 Budget Friendly Produce Study